Capt. Andrew Luck: Reception

 The account has received praise for its unique premise and amusing content.
 Colts punter Pat McAfee called some tweets "pretty funny" and "has some comedian in him".
 Prior to the Colts' preseason game against the Chicago Bears in 2019, ironically when reports of Luck's retirement broke, Bears cornerback Prince Amukamara challenged the account to prepare for battle.

-Michael Adams, an English professor at Indiana University who researches lexicography, noted the account's writing style did not properly reflect letters penned during the Civil War.
-For example, Adams pointed to the use of terminology that were not common vernacular in 1860s American English such as "tundra" and "sniper".
-The grammar and spelling differed from the word variations seen during that time period as well, though Hazen clarified they made the tweets easier for a modern audience to understand.
-Hazen also conceded the tweets still resembled wartime letters enough that he could "almost hear Shelby Foote's voice in some of these lines".
+Michael Adams, an English professor at Indiana University who researches lexicography, noted the account's writing style does not properly reflect letters penned during the Civil War.
+For example, the tweets use terminology that were not common vernacular in 1860s American English such as "tundra" and "sniper".
+The grammar and spelling differed from the word variations seen during that time period as well, though Hazen opined they made the tweets easier for a modern audience to understand.
+Hazen admitted the tweets still resembled wartime letters enough that he could "almost hear Shelby Foote's voice in some of these lines".

-Luck has praised the account and its owner for their ingenuity, remarking in 2024 that he wished he "had the humor and wit to pull off a social media account (like that)."
+Luck has praised its owner for their ingenuity, remarking in 2024 that he wished he "had the humor and wit to pull off a social media account (like that)."
+He was still playing in the NFL when he became aware of the account, having received text messages from his mother and friends with screenshots of tweets.
 On September 21, 2023, following the San Francisco 49ers–New York Giants game, Luck appeared on Thursday Night Footballs post-game show dressed in a replica Civil War uniform and quipped "the war is over"; Capt.
 Andrew Luck tweeted again afterward hoping his mother appreciated his "magical, moving picture box" cameo.

 Similar accounts have also been created for other players such as "Major Ryan Fitzpatrick", who has a similar beard to Luck, and "Lieutenant Jacoby Brissett", who took over as Colts quarterback following Luck's retirement.